On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Intermediate results

 Here $F^{\circ\ell}_S$ is the $\ell$-th power of the absolute Frobenius endomorphism of $S$ and $(F^{\circ\ell,*}_S(\omega_\CA))_\min$ is the semistable quotient with minimal slope of the vector bundle $F^{\circ\ell,*}_S(\omega_\CA)$.
 See section \ref{prolsec} for details.
 Our main tool will be the following theorem.

-\begin{theor} There exists a (necessarily unique) multiplicative subgroup scheme $G_\CA\hookrightarrow\ker\,F_{\CA/S}$, with the following property: if $H$ is a finite, flat and multiplicative subgroup scheme over $S$ and $f:H\to\ker\,F_{\CA/S}$ is a morphism of group schemes, then $f$ factors through $G_\CA$.
+\begin{theor} There exists a (necessarily unique) multiplicative subgroup scheme $G_\CA\hookrightarrow\ker\,F_{\CA/S}$, with the following property: if $H$ is a finite, flat, multiplicative group scheme of height one over $S$ and $f:H\to\ker\,F_{\CA/S}$ is a morphism of group schemes, then $f$ factors through $G_\CA$.

 If $A$ is ordinary and $\omega_\CA$ is not ample then the order of $G_\CA$ is $p^{\brk_\min(\omega_\CA)}$.